MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 ```

 That is the concrete vision: **AI-era businesses need process-neighborhood awareness**, because intelligent local actions can create unintelligent enterprise behavior.

+## Minimum Viable Implementation

+A first implementation would not require the entire enterprise to be modeled.
+It would start with one business change and the process neighborhood around it:

+1. Capture campaign, order, warehouse, delivery, support, pharmacy-review, and refund events.
+2. Preserve shared keys such as CustomerID, CampaignID, OrderID, ProductID, AgentID, and RecommendationID.
+3. Build baseline models for the same period before the campaign.
+4. Build campaign-cohort models during the campaign.
+5. Compare the before/during models.
+6. Calculate conditional probabilities for selected downstream outcomes.
+7. Expose the findings as BI-facing summaries and AI-agent-facing guardrails.

+**However, the real first step** is to implement a [high-scale event processing system](https://github.com/MapRock/TimeMolecules/blob/main/docs/llm_prompts/time_molecules_high_scale_event_processing.md) to collect events from across very many sources.
+That wide view linked through the ubiquitous dimension of time is the key to Time Molecules.